kingawr123/kingawr123.github.io/index.md

   return box;
 }

-//Like before, but that one is rendering cone
+//Like before, but this one is rendering a cone

 export function addCone(){
   const material = new THREE.MeshPhongMaterial({